pingcap/tidb-ansible/README.md

 ## Requirements
 To use this guide you’ll need a working installation of Ansible version 2.2 or later and `pip install Jinja2==2.7.2 MarkupSafe==0.11`.

-Simple guide for installing ansinle in different OS
+Simple guide for installing Ansible in different OS
 1. Ubuntu install ansible via PPA: sudo add-apt-repository ppa:ansible/ansible sudo apt-get update